Mejiro University Graduate School

 Shinjuku Campus

-In the fields of physical therapy, occupational therapy, as well as speech, language and hearing therapy, the Graduate School of Rehabilitation promotes research activities and the acquisition of highly specialized knowledge related to rehabilitation.
-The school develops leaders in social inclusion who promote comprehensive community care, and professional workers in the field of rehabilitation.
+In the fields of physical therapy and occupational therapy as well as speech, language and hearing therapy, the Master's Program in Rehabilitation promotes research activities and the acquisition of highly specialized knowledge and skills.
+This program develops leaders in symbiotic society who promote comprehensive community care, and professional workers in the field of rehabilitation.